nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 ## Testing

 - Unit tests
-- Functional tests that verify the attachment of the CRD to a Route or Route rule, and that NGINX behaves properly based on the configuration.
+- Functional tests that verify the attachment of the CRD to a Route, and that NGINX behaves properly based on the configuration.
 This includes verifying tracing works as expected.

 ## Security Considerations